mvdwetering/yamaha_ynca/README.md

 ### HACS

+Recommended as you get notified of updates.

 * Add this repository `https://github.com/mvdwetering/yamaha_ynca` to HACS as a "custom repository" with category "integration"
-* Add integration within HACS (use the + button and search for Yamaha YNCA)
+* Add integration within HACS (use the + button and search for "YNCA")
 * Restart Home Assistant
 * Go to the Home Assistant integrations menu and press the Add button and search for "Yamaha (YNCA)"